Do you ever feel stiff when you're lifting weights? Are you struggling to hit your entire range of motion on deadlifts?

 In that case, you can add a mobility regimen to your training sessions.
 Poor mobility can lead to decreased performance and increased injuries, which is why weight trainers need to focus on mobility.

-What is a Mobility Routine for Lifters?
-A mobility routine for lifters is a series of exercises designed to improve your range of motion and reduce stiffness in areas used during lifts, such as hip mobility, shoulders, and spine.
+What is a Mobility Routine for Lifters? โ A mobility routine for lifters consists of exercises that enhance your range of motion and decrease stiffness in key areas involved in lifting, like the hips, shoulders and spine.

 From shoulder mobility to ankle mobility, various exercises can help you move, feel, and lift better.